 The National Capital Design Review Panel (NCDRP) is a joint initiative by the ACT Government and the National Capital Authority (NCA) to provide a single city-wide design review panel process before a development application is lodged.
 The NCDRP also offers an efficient and consistent approach to delivering independent and confidential design advice for development proposals across Canberra.

-Under the supervision of the ACT Government Architect and the NCA’s Chief Planner, the NCDRP provides design advice to decision makers, developers and their design teams.
+Under the supervision of the ACT Government Architect and the NCA's Chief Planner, the NCDRP provides design advice to decision makers, developers and their design teams.
+Design review sessions are nominally closed to the public, however consideration to share the Panel’s Advice may be made on a case by case basis.

 Panel members will be selected from a pool of experts identified for their skills, expertise and record of achievement in one or more fields relevant to planning, design and development.